liquidmetal-dev/cluster-api-provider-microvm/docs/development-with-tilt.md

 Create the declaration for your cluster.
 We will use the template in the repo.

 1. Open a terminal and go to your **cluster-api-provider-microvm** folder
+2. Get the IP address of your running flintlock server
-2. Create a cluster declaration from the template
+3. Create a cluster declaration from the template

     ```bash
     export KUBERNETES_VERSION=v1.20.0